4 Science-Backed Reasons Your Team Is Dysfunctional

 If you lead or are part of a cross-functional team, there are some crucial changes you can make or suggest to get the ball rolling again.

-- Make sure that the team is being managed by a higher-up.
+- Make sure the team is being managed by a higher-up.
 As Tabrizi notes, “unclear governance” can kill a cross-functional team, so make sure the governance is present and obvious.

-- Encourage all team members to communicate about requirements and specifications.
+- Encourage all team members to communicate about project requirements and specifications.
 If there’s a specific budget that needs to be adhered to, each team member needs to be constantly aware of that.
 If there are certain guidelines for the project at hand, everyone should be constantly aware of that too.

 Being alert to the inherent problems of cross-functional teams can often help solve the issues.
 When you know the underlying troublemaker at hand, you can more easily target and deal with it.